leucos/leucos.github.io/_posts/articles/2015-07-02-ansible-layout.md

 Note that `group_vars/all` can be a directory containing several files.
 I usually split variables in a clear text file (`group_vars/all/all`) and a ciphered one (`group_vars/all_secret`) using the transparent vaulting techniques described in
 [this post]({% post_url articles/2015-05-26-transparent-vault-revisited %}).

+**Note 3 years later**: now ansible allow you to vault a single variable in an inventory.
+Use it !

+Here is a handy bash alias that crypts text selected with a mouse:

+`alias vault_clip_crypt='echo Passing $(xclip -rmlastnl -o) to ansible-vault && echo -n "$(xclip -rmlastnl -o)" | ansible-vault encrypt_string'`

 ### `site.yml` and `playbooks/`

-This directory contains the playbookks themselves.
+This directory contains the playbooks themselves.
 I always create a "master" playbook called `site.yml` in the playbook root directory, which includes all other playbooks located in `playbooks/`.

+I prefix playbooks with a number (Basic style) so I get a sense of the order playbook will be executed just by looking at `playbooks/` content.

 For instance:

 {% highlight yaml %}

 #!/usr/bin/env ansible-playbook

-- include: playbooks/database.yml
+- import_playbook: playbooks/10_database.yml
-- include: playbooks/stuff.yml
+- import_playbook: playbooks/20_stuff.yml

 {% endhighlight %}